 When negentropy, chemiosmosis and homeostasis are achieved, the conditions are met under which self-referential awareness may arise (Torday and Rehan, 2012; Torday and Miller, 2016a).
 The origin of such self-awareness is unknown, although it has been considered a phase shift derivative of the thermodynamic scale expressed as a state function (a function that does not depend on the path taken to arrive at its present condition) (Miller, 2016).
 Though the actual dynamics are unknown, there is empiric evidence for physical self-organization based on observations of Ytterbium atoms that demonstrate coherent, spontaneous alignment.
 This phenomenon has been categorized as 'time crystals' (Vishwanath et al., 2017).
-It can be considered that is the physical template for biological phenomenon (Torday, 2013).
+It can be considered that that is the physical template for biological phenomenon (Torday, 2013).

-It has further been maintained that life and its evolution are dependent upon communication (De Loof, 2015; Witzany, 2015).
+It has further been maintained that life and its evolution are dependent upon communication (De Loof 2015a; Witzany, 2015).
 Plainly, communication is the transfer of information between 'knowing' entities.
 Therefore, as communicating entities, living organisms are information-dependent (Miller, 2016).

 However, this requirement for information with regard to life raises a distinct paradox.
 Despite its overt material biological form, life is thoroughly imbued with ambiguities.
 Within biological media, neither the sender nor the receiver of information are necessarily known to each other (Czárán and Hoekstra, 2009).
 The communication between living organisms, whether through physical processes such as electrical signals, or by bioactive molecules is more akin to a general broadcast than definitely targeted information, such that highly integrated and ordered hierarchical systems must interact (Guenther, 2012).
 Furthermore, all communicative signals are subject to a range of physical parameters that render information 'noisy' by a series of time- or distance-related degradations.
 Therefore, any difference between the physical order within the internal milieu and the external environment is always a source of uncertainty since this depends on multiple interdependent components (Torday, 2015b).
-In such circumstances, life is always conditional self-organization in which the available information is equivocal (Torday and Miller, 2017; Miller, 2016).
+In such circumstances, life is always conditional selforganization in which the available information is equivocal (Torday and Miller, 2017; Miller, 2016).

-2. The First Principles of Physiology and cell-cell communication

-From life's initial calcium burst at the time of conception (Antoine et al., 2001), to the synaptic neuronal activity of the brain, the cardinal properties of negentropy, chemiosmosis and homeostasis manifested by the first protocell can be advanced as continuously constituting the First Principles of Physiology (Torday and Rehan, 2012).
+2. The First Principles of Physiology and cell-cell communication and homeostasis manifested by the first protocell can be advanced as continuously constituting the First Principles of Physiology (Torday and Rehan, 2012).
 Together, these processes mediate the communication mechanisms between the unicellular organisms that dominated Earth for its first four billion years (Cavalier-Smith, 2006).
-Cellular communication evolved into cell-cell interactions that accommodated multicellular metabolic drive as a means of coping with a continually shifting environment, most particularly, as a rise in environmental oxygen (Berner et al., 2007).
+Cellular communication evolved into cell-cell interactions that accommodated multicellular metabolic drive as a means of coping with a continually shifting environment, most particularly, as a rise in environmental oxygen (Berner, Vandenbrooks, and Ward, 2007).